Jakin-Kim/Algorithm/README.md

 The basic skill set for Software Engineer is to find out solutions more efficiently.

-The more you put your time and effort on it, it wil be easier for you to get off the work early.
+The more you put your time and effort on it, it wil be easier for you to get off the work early i promise :)

 So, I will be tyring to strengthen my logical thinking skills.